RutwikPandit/RutwikPandit/README.md

 - 👋 Hi, I’m @RutwikPandit
-- 👀 I’m interested in EDA , Parallel Computing , Low-level programming and Performance analysis
+- 👀 I’m interested in  Parallel Computing , Low-level programming and Performance analysis
-- 🌱 I’m currently learning Verilog and HLS , CUDA , Gem5/Perf tools and other fun stuff
+- 🌱 I’m currently learning CUDA, C++ , Perf tools and other fun stuff
 - 💞️ I’m looking to collaborate on all of the above
 - 📫 How to reach me : rutwik.pandit@gmail.com